brettz9/intl-dom/README.md

 }
 ```

-Note that while the following could be implemented by locals, this would
+Note that while the following could be implemented by `locals`, this would
 not come with defaulting behavior:

 ```json